 Sentimental, old fashioned, wall-to-wall, Mickey Mousing… In the hands of a master like Max Steiner, those derogatory terms (all of which have been rightly leveled at the composer at one time or another) become film music gold.
 Consider that the Father of Film Music and his contemporaries were making up the rules of modern film scoring as they went along and a new appreciation for what he accomplished starts to take hold.
 For me, Steiner’s music brings back childhood memories of watching old Bette Davis and Joan Crawford films on TV in those prehistoric days before cable, VCRs, DVD and Blu-ray players and streaming.
 Whether it’s the sweeping grandeur of Tara, the mute innocence of Johnny Belinda or the Moroccan-inspired drama in Casablanca, as time goes by my awe of Steiner’s gifts continues to grow.
 An effortless melodist and a superb dramatist, Max Steiner simply means “film music”.

 The man who sealed the deal when it came to my love of film music.
 The one-two punch of STAR WARS and CLOSE ENCOUNTERS in 1977 still blows my mind 35 years later.
 John Williams is arguably the most successful film composer of all time and certainly the most consistent in terms of quality and A-list projects.
 That relationship with Spielberg sure hasn’t hurt any.
 Even when the films aren’t up to snuff, Williams’s contribution always raises their profile.
 Through his tenure at the Boston Pops and other outlets, Williams became an ambassador for film music around the world, a mantle that has spread far and wide with new generations of composers in this digital age.
 His command of composition and the orchestra is unparalleled.
-Williams is often held up as the standard by which all contemporary film music should be based, which isn’t fair to the legions of other composers making their mark with their own voices.
-But it’s difficult not to make the comparison.
+Williams is often the standard bearer by which we seem to judge all contemporary film music.
+But that’s not fair to the legions of other composers making their mark with their own voices.
+Still, it’s difficult not to make the comparison.
 Williams has made some mistakes along the way.
 Oddly enough, even film music royalty is only human.
 But oh what glorious mistakes.

 Who are your favorite film composers?